WhizUs/job-interview-task-static-webpage-hosting/README.md

 ## Additional task

-Optionally extend your deployment and development workflow to support following development workflow:
+* Optionally extend your deployment and development workflow to support following development workflow:
 ![](img/extended-dev-workflow.png)
+* Create infratructure with an IaC Tool like terraform.
+Save the terraform code in a separate repository.
+(Optional) Use remote state management in case you use terraform.

 ## Notes